o-power/new-car-registrations/README.md

 ### Future
 * The functions which build the charts could be made more generic and so reusable.

+* The charts could be made responsive by using the [viewBox attribute](https://medium.com/@louisemoxy/a-simple-way-to-make-d3-js-charts-svgs-responsive-7afb04bc2e4b).

 ## Data Preparation
-Data for each year was downloaded separately from https://stats.beepbeep.ie/.
-Alteryx Designer was used to combine the data for different years.
+Data for each year was downloaded separately from [beepbeep.ie](https://stats.beepbeep.ie/).
+Alteryx Designer was used to combine and clean the data.
+For the car colours data the multi-coloured category was substituted for any colour category containing the word "and".

-The treemap required the data to be in a JSON format and Alteryx Designer was used to convert the data from CSV to JSON with the necessary hierarchial structure.
+The treemap required the data to be in a JSON format with the necessary hierarchial structure.
+Alteryx Designer was used to build this hierarchy and to convert the data from CSV to JSON.

 ## Testing
 The HTML was checked using the W3C Markup Validation Service.